iamnachoj/Keeper-App/README.md

 Created with CodeSandbox

-Client-side block for Keeper, a Single Page Appication (SPA) for saving notes, just like any NotePad.
+Client-side block for Keeper, a Single Page Application (SPA) for saving notes, just like any NotePad.

 Built out of several React components, the app runs fast, asynchronous and very fluid.